fkie-cad/embedded-evaluation-corpus/README.md

 The folder's names indicate the year of corpus creation.

-To get more information regarding the corpi, such as how to reconstruct them, contact [firmware-security@fkie.fraunhofer.de](mailto:firmware-security@fkie.fraunhofer.de)
+To get more information regarding the corpora, such as how to reconstruct them, contact [firmware-security@fkie.fraunhofer.de](mailto:firmware-security@fkie.fraunhofer.de)